dlebansais/ZombifyMe/README.md

 + How the process is restarted can be controlled with some flags:
   * `NoWindow`: the new process is created with no window.
   * `ForwardArguments` (ON by default): arguments of the original process are reused when starting the new process.
-+ You can enable symetric monitoring setting `IsSymetric` to `true`.
++ You can enable symmetric monitoring setting `IsSymmetric` to `true`.
 When enabled, the original process and the process that monitors it watch over each other: if one is killed or crashes the other restarts it.
 When this is enabled it becomes quite difficult to manually kill any of these processes, so setting a large delay such as one minute is recommended.
-+ In case `IsSymetric` is set, symetric monitoring could prevent the crash of the original process because there is still a thread alive: the monitoring thread.
++ In case `IsSymmetric` is set, symmetric monitoring could prevent the crash of the original process because there is still a thread alive: the monitoring thread.
 To prevent this unexpected side effect, it is recommended to set `AliveTimeout` to a non-zero value and call `SetAlive` regularly.
 If `SetAlive` is not called, the monitoring thread will exit, allowing the process to exit prematurely so it can be restarted.
-Calling `SetAlive` while `IsSymetric` is false or `AliveTimeout` is zero has no effect.
+Calling `SetAlive` while `IsSymmetric` is false or `AliveTimeout` is zero has no effect.

 The following example sets all parameters to their default value.
 ```csharp